 This Alphabet Go Fish will help children learn animal names by memorization.
 Played the same way as DIY models, this version of Go Fish has colorful cards that will engage your child in letter recognition and reading new words to sound out each animal card once they find a match.

 Bingo is always a great game for children to play when learning a variety of different subjects.
 To make it a phonics game for kids, bingo boards can be made with different word sets (sight words, rhyming words, new words, conversation words ect).
 You can do this yourself, or take a look at this version that you can buy.
 The teacher or parent will call out words and the first child with 5 in a row wins.

 In this phonics game for kids the teacher or parent will have 6 cups, each labeled with one vowel letter.
 The child will close his or her eyes and the teacher or parent will hide the marble under one of the cups, the child will then have to say the letter and vowel sound of the cup they think it is under.

-To make this reading game more difficult, you can use vowel words, sight words or new words.
+To make this reading game for kids more difficult, you can use vowel words, sight words or new words.

 7. Magnetic Tower

 Anything involving magnates with children is fun!
 This is a great phonics activity to use on your fridge.
 If you do not have the resources to make your own word cards, they do sell these magnates online.

 To make this game cut pieces of magnates and write words on them.
 Children can rearrange the words to make sentence, they can do this individually, together or play it as a racing game.
 After they make their sentences, they should be reading them aloud.
 This reading game for kids can easily be played without magnates and can be substituted for index cards.